 - Think about storage and what it will cost.
 Do you want to keep furniture and items that need lots of space?
 Furniture is easy to replace.
 Keeping only personal items and things of sentimental value will save you big storage dollars.

 - Go digital and you can move many of your old items onto a hard drive.
 That’s just what I did with 1200 feet of old film and I’m doing with 2500 old slides that hold my early travel memories.
 You can do the same with photos and negatives.
-In Canada, Costco offers this service, but investing in your own scanner is cheaper if you have a large amount of pictures and enough time for the task.
+In Canada, Costco offers this service, but investing in your own scanner is cheaper if you have a large number of pictures and enough time for the task.

 - Travelling with pets is a possibility if you have your own vehicle.
 Do your research.